Devsgeeknerd/Devsgeeknerd/README.md

 <!-- NOTA -->

-`Note`: Rank does not indicate my skill level or anything like that, it's a Github metric of which programming languages have the most code on GitHub.
+`Note`: The rank does not indicate my skill level or anything like that, it's a Github metric of which programming languages have the most code on GitHub.

 <!-- RANK DOS ARQUIVOS -->